zayr0-9/yggchat/ygg-chat/DEPLOYMENT.md

 - Check `STRIPE_WEBHOOK_SECRET` environment variable
 - Test webhook with Stripe CLI: `stripe trigger checkout.session.completed`

-### Issue: Redis connection errors
+### Issue: Redis connection errors or "MaxRetriesPerRequestError"

+**Error**:
+- `Connecting to Redis via host/port (localhost:6379, db=0)`
+- `MaxRetriesPerRequestError: Reached the max retries per request limit`
+- Server keeps reconnecting to Redis

+**Root Cause**: `REDIS_URL` environment variable is not set or incorrect

 **Solution**:
+1. **Add Redis service** if you haven't already:
+   - In Railway, click "New" → "Database" → "Add Redis"

+2. **Copy the internal Redis URL**:
-- Ensure Redis is added as a service in Railway
+   - Click on your Redis service in Railway
+   - Go to "Variables" tab
-- Verify `REDIS_URL` environment variable is set
+   - Find the variable containing `redis.railway.internal`
+   - Copy the full URL: `redis://default:password@redis.railway.internal:6379`

+3. **Set REDIS_URL in your server service**:
+   - Go to your server service (NOT the Redis service)
+   - Click "Variables" tab
+   - Add new variable: `REDIS_URL=redis://default:password@redis.railway.internal:6379`
+   - Use your actual password from step 2

+4. **Important notes**:
+   - Railway does NOT automatically share Redis URLs between services
+   - You must manually copy the URL from Redis service to server service
+   - Use the **internal URL** (`.railway.internal`), not the external proxy
+   - Internal URL is faster and doesn't incur bandwidth charges

+5. **Verify**:
-- Check Railway logs for Redis connection errors
+   - Check Railway logs after redeploy
+   - Should see: `🔌 Connecting to Redis via REDIS_URL`
+   - Should NOT see: `Connecting to Redis via host/port (localhost:6379...)`

 ---